hirofumi/xgboost4j4s/README.md

 ### Note

-You should use the above libraries with `LC_NUMERIC=C` (which is not overridden by `LC_ALL`) on macOS.
+* You should use the above libraries with `LC_NUMERIC=C` (which is not overridden by `LC_ALL`) on macOS.
   Otherwise multi-threading may cause a segmentation fault.
+* This library contains some GCC runtime libraries and I think GCC Runtime Library Exception can be applied.
+  But I am not a lawyer.

 ## Development